 Bittereinder will most definitely have an awesome 2013.
 Their new album features colabs with some awesome artists and this will most probably enhance their live performances.
 Catch these okes live if you get a chance, you won’t be disappointed

 Check out this video clip below of them performing at Synergy Live 2012 Johannesburg earlier in December 2012

+Taxi Violence: These Western Cape rockers are one of the most underrated acts in SA Music today.
+Taxi Violence are one of my favourite acts to watch live.
 Taxi Violence are working on another studio album and completely blew away SA Music fans with their blend of in-your-face rock ‘n roll throughout 2012.
 They are also one of the hardest working acts in the SA Music scene today.

 Taxi Violence amazed me with their performances at Arcade Empire, Up The Creek and Vredefest April in 2012.
 If you haven’t seen them live, you can catch them at a city or town near you during their current tour.

 Check out Taxi Violence performing at Oppikoppi Sweet Thing 2012 below:

 Jeremy Loops: This brilliant act stormed onto the SA Music scene in 2011 and has been amazing audiences at festivals and gigs ever since.
 Jeremy Loops is a loop master of note and has the ability to get a crowd dancing in almost no time.
 He loves interacting with the crowd and is definitely someone you should check out (if you have not already).

 Jeremy Loops stunned crowds at Up The Creek, Mieliepop, Park Acoustics and Oppikoppi Sweet Thing this year.
 I’m pretty sure that this trend will continue in 2013, so make sure you catch him live soon.

 Watch this clip of Jeremy Loops performing “My Shoes” at the Assembly in Cape Town last year below: